Subscribe to RSS feeds Bulkowski Blog via RSS

 The bullish belt hold candlestick on the daily scale

 The chart shows three bullish belt hold candlesticks on the daily scale.
-Candle A has a small upper shadow and the candle acts as a reversal of the uptrend but fails.
+Candle A has a small upper shadow and the candle acts as a reversal of the short-term downtrend but fails.
 Since price closes below the belt hold’s low, the breakout is downward, resuming the downtrend already underway.

-Candle B also acts as a continuation because price enters the candle from below and exits out the top, resuming the uptrend that began on the prior candle.
+Candle B also acts as a continuation because price enters the candle from below and exits out the top, resuming the uptrend that began two candles prior.

 Belt hold C appears just after a minor low, but this bullish belt hold acts as a reversal.
 The candles leading to C show price falling.
 At C, the stock begins posting higher closes, moving price up.
 The down to up movement surrounding the bullish belt hold qualifies this belt hold as a reversal.